M.K.S. Al-Mhdawi

 Academic Biography

-Dr. Al-Mhdawi’s research focuses on modelling construction risk behaviour, as well as developing mathematical models that capture the dependencies between risk categories and their levels of riskiness.
+Dr. Al-Mhdawi’s research focuses on modelling risk behaviour, as well as developing mathematical models that capture the dependencies between risk categories and their levels of impact on projects/businesses.
 He has a special interest in developing decision support systems for risk management and risk communication.
-Moreover, Dr. Al-Mhdawi is interested in hazard recognition, construction safety risk perception, safety culture parameters, and the management of diversity in the construction workforce.
+Moreover, Dr. Al-Mhdawi is interested in hazard recognition, safety risk perception, safety culture parameters, and the management of diversity in the construction workforce.
 Furthermore, Dr. Al-Mhdawi's research involves developing hybrid assessment, prediction, and optimization models utilizing a number of quantitative methods such as Fuzzy Sets Theory, Artificial Neural Networks, Bayesian Networks, Analytical Hierarchy Process, Discrete Event Simulation, and Structural Equation Modelling.

 Dr. Al-Mhdawi is a member of the Association for Project Management, the American Society of Civil Engineers, and the American Society of Safety Professionals.